razvantimis/-CJ-WEBFRONTEND-13/courses/week5/game-app/version2/readme.md

-We will refactor the todo app with functions
+We will refactor the game app with functions